abravalheri/ini2toml/README.rst

 Plugins are a way of extending the built-in ``ini2toml`` functionality, by adding processors to specific profiles using the Python programming language.

-The implementation requirement for a ``ini2toml`` plugin is to implement a function that accepts a ``Translator`` object.
-Using this object, this function can register new processors for different profiles, as shown in the example bellow.
+The implementation requirement for a ``ini2toml`` plugin is a function that accepts a ``Translator`` object.
+Using this object it is possible to register new processors for different profiles, as shown in the example bellow.

 .. code-block:: python

    from ini2toml import Translator